awsclemj/Notes/AWS/Security_Specialty/Logging_Monitoring.md

     * Define custom rules via Lambda function
 * Requires read-only role to enable to recorder
 * (Optional) can stream changes to SNS (ex. for external config management)

+#### Best practices
+* Configure max visibility (all regions, all resources)
+* Store history and snapshots in a secured S3 bucket
+* Use CW Events to filter AWS Config notifications and take action
+* Turn on periodic snapshots with min frequency of once per day
+* Author custom rules with AWS Config Rule Development Kit (RDK)

 ### Amazon Inspector
 * Analyze behavior of AWS resources and check for potential vulnerabilities